How Not to Translate a Videogame (2025 ver.)

 A sample of the translated script in game can be seen in the video below.
 A few obvious issues, like broken speaker detection and lack of text breaking, were left unfixed to demonstrate that beyond replacing the script, there will typically be fixes required to get a nicely functioning fan translation.
 I reckon Claude and I can crack those without too much trouble though 😎

 Although it is not the right way to translate a videogame, this is adequate for my purposes.
-It will allow me to acheive one of my life's two dreams - completing the Infinity series - so that I may return my full focus to the other: becoming moderately good at the piano.
+It will allow me to achieve one of my life's two dreams - completing the Infinity series - so that I may return my full focus to the other: becoming moderately good at the piano.

 Overall, an excellent result.